Hero image background

 Booster Prep

 If you are interested in the profession of dentistry, then the DAT will be one of the obstacles that you will have to go through.
 Admissions into dental school is a stressful and competitive process for everyone and in order to be set apart from other applicants, you should prepare and score well on the DAT.
-Naturally, questions like “What score should I aim for?” or “What is the average DAT score?” will pop into your mind.
+Naturally, questions like “What score should I aim for?”, “How is the DAT scored?”, or “What is the average DAT score?” will pop into your mind.
 Today, we will answer some frequently asked questions regarding DAT scoring: What is an ideal score that test takers should aim for?
 What is the average DAT score?
 And even some trends with DAT scores.

 Lastly, you must know that each score corresponds to a percentile based on how the test-takers test form.
 For example, a student who took the 2009 test and scored a 20 AA can be considered 90th percentile but another student with the same scaled score of 20 may be a different percentile.
 Each test version has its own percentile based on how students score and unfortunately, those individual stats are not released to the public.